The Buddha describes the vast accumulation of bones that would result from wandering on and undergoing repeated existence for an aeon.

 “In just one aeon,

-thus has been said by the great seer.
+thus it was said by the great seer.

 So kho panāyaṁ akkhāto,